-- Your child has been referred for testing to determine if they qualify for gifted services based on the results of the Gifted Characteristics Checklist I completed. (...or MAP scores; usually this won't be the case.) - You will be receiving a notice/consent form and we would like you to sign the bottom indicating your preference to consent to or refuse consent for the evaluation. - The evaluation consists of a student interview and an individually administered intelligence test given by , School Psychologist.
+- Your child has been referred for testing to determine if they qualify for gifted services based on the results of the Gifted Characteristics Checklist I completed. - You will be receiving a notice/consent form and we would like you to sign the bottom indicating your preference to consent to or refuse consent for the evaluation. - The evaluation consists of a student interview and an individually administered intelligence test given by , School Psychologist.
 The evaluation may also include individually administered achievement tests. - After the testing, will contact you and set up a meeting to review the results and conduct a brief interview with you. - If your child meets the criteria, the next step will be to assign them to a class with a "gifted cluster teacher."
 Parents may opt out of this. - If the child is placed in the "Gifted Cluster class," a Learning Service Plan will be completed in the fall with parent, teacher, and student input, as well as information from the evaluation.